mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-bot-accounts/_index.md

 Below are different ways to create bot accounts.
 After the bot account is created, make sure to:

 1. Copy the generated bot access token for your integration.
-2. Add the bot account to teams and channels you want it to interact in.
-To add the bot account to your team, navigate to **Main Menu > Invite People** and enter the bot account in the **Add or Invite People** field, then choose **Invite Member**.
-After that you should be able to add the bot account to channels like any other user.
+2. Add the bot account to teams and channels you want it to interact in by going to **Main Menu > Invite People**, entering the bot account in the **Add or Invite People** field, then choosing **Invite Member**.
+You should now be able to add the bot account to channels like any other user.

 ### User Interface (UI)